 Reasonably priced gestors often come in the form of online startups that charge a monthly fee.
 Expats would send the gestor the required paperwork, and then receive an online profile on which to manage their affairs.
 Expats may also be able to meet with the gestor in person to communicate their needs, as many of these professionals speak English.

 Tips and tricks for going it alone

 Those expats brave enough to tackle their own paperwork should keep a few things in mind.
-Firstly, speaking Spanish (or Catalan) is almost a prerequisite to avoid misunderstandings and disappointment.
+Firstly, speaking Spanish (or Catalan) is almost always a prerequisite to avoid misunderstandings and disappointment.
 If expats don’t speak the language, it may be worth learning at least some common administrative phrases, such as cita previa (scheduled appointment) and en tramites (in process).
 Alternatively, we recommend expats rope in a local who’d be willing to help with the paperwork.

-Other than the language issue, expats will need that rarest of virtues: patience.
+Other than the language issue, expats will need the rarest of virtues: patience.
 Unfortunately, and inescapably, these procedures will take long, and it’s best to manage expectations accordingly.
 Expats will also have to keep their cool and remain polite, as losing their temper will only rankle officials and lead to more delays.
 That said, it is also important for expats to recognise when they’re being taken for a ride.
-If you’re sent away to retrieve yet another obscure document that you weren’t aware you needed, it is probably an attempt by the official to get rid of you and you should stand your ground.
+If you’re sent away to retrieve yet another obscure document that you weren’t aware you needed, it is probably an attempt by the official to get rid of you, and you should stand your ground.

 At times, however, it may be necessary for expats to leave and return on a different day if they are getting nowhere with a particular official.
 Much of how the process goes depends on the particular official you’re dealing with, and you may therefore have more luck with someone else on another day.